gio236/projects-c-/README.md

-# 🎮 Terminal Maze Adventure
+# 🎮 Viarium

-An interactive maze game developed in C++ using the ncurses library.
+An interactive maze game developed in C++ using the ncurses library .
 Navigate through multiple interconnected mazes, explore houses, and discover new areas in this engaging terminal-based adventure!

 ## ✨ Features